mkonicek/coding-time/content/blog/tech-lead-guide/index.md

 #### Leading and leaving enough autonomy at the same time

-Imagine in your team meeting someone steps up with a strong opinion about anything - coding style, a library, a feature.
+Imagine in your team meeting someone expresses a strong opinion about anything - coding style, a library, a feature.
 Never shoot them down, especially in front of everyone!

 For example, say an engineer suggests an improvement that would take at most a few days to complete.
 Here are a few options: